TheOmegaCarrot/a-gentle-introduction-to-cpp-type-erasure/README.md

 Some familiarity with modern C++ is assumed, such as classes, polymorphism, and templates, but I have tried to keep this very approachable.

+This is my first such course, and I would like to create more in the future.
+I welcome any feedback, as I would like for this and my future works to the best they can be.

 ---

 # How Does This Course Work?